Postdoctoral Research Fellow

 Plant physiological ecology, Forest invasions, Biogeography, Roles of herbaria in the Anthropocene

-* Be sure to check out the organized oral session at the 2018 ESA meeting entitled "New Uses for Old Collections: Herbarium Data in an Era of Ecological Change" (link).
+* Check out the recently organized oral session at the 2018 ESA meeting entitled "New Uses for Old Collections: Herbarium Data in an Era of Ecological Change" (link).

 * Live from the herbarium as part of Scientists Live series (link).

-* Recent essay published on the next generation use of herbarium specimens (link).
+* Essay published on the next generation use of herbarium specimens (link).